Chester Thompson

-Chester Cortez Thompson (born December 11, 1948) is an American drummer best known for his tenures with Frank Zappa and The Mothers of Invention, Weather Report, Santana, the progressive rock band Genesis and Phil Collins as a solo artist.
+Chester Thompson (born December 11, 1948) is an American drummer best known for his tenures with Frank Zappa and the Mothers of Invention, Weather Report, Santana, Genesis, and Phil Collins.
 Thompson has performed with his jazz group, the Chester Thompson Trio, since 2011.

 Early life

 Thompson was born on December 11, 1948, in Baltimore, Maryland.
 He has an older brother, who played in the drum corps.
 At elementary school, he learned to play the flute and read music.
 At eleven, Thompson took up the drums, receiving lessons from James Harrison, a professional jazz drummer from whom he learned his rudiments.
 Thompson practiced by playing along with albums by jazz musicians Miles Davis, Max Roach and Art Blakey.
-From there, he moved on to studying records by drummer Elvin Jones, whom Thompson cites as a major musical influence along with Tony Williams.
+From there, he moved on to studying records by drummer Elvin Jones, whom Thompson cited as a major musical influence, along with Tony Williams.

 While attending high school, he studied privately with drummer and percussionist Tony Ames of the National Symphony Orchestra for one semester.
 Thompson's practice focused on mastering drumming rudiments using a book published by the National Association of Rudimental Drummers.
 He started to play his first live gigs two years later in local venues.
 Still underage, Thompson went as far as to draw a moustache on his upper lip using an eyebrow pencil "because the club owners were worried about me playing there".
 He played as many as three jam sessions a week.